hyperledger/besu-docs/docs/HowTo/Interact/APIs/Authentication.md

 [username and password authentication](#username-and-password-authentication), and externally with [JWT public key authentication](#jwt-public-key-authentication).

+!!! note
     Using JSON-RPC authentication and authorization with [MetaMask](https://metamask.io/) is not supported.

 !!! important
     To prevent interception of authentication credentials and authenticated tokens, make authenticated requests over HTTPS.
-We recommended production deployments run behind a network layer that provides SSL termination.
+We recommend running production deployments behind a network layer that provides SSL termination.
 Besu does not provide a HTTPS connection natively.

 ## Username and password authentication